Mette Frost

-Mette Frost is a former Danish international cricketer who represented the Danish women's team in 23 One Day International matches between 1990 and 1999.
+Mette Frost is a Danish former international cricketer who represented the Danish women's team in 23 One Day International matches between 1990 and 1999.

 Frost usually batted in the upper order, and occasionally bowled leg-spin and kept wickets.
 She made her highest score of 50, which was also the highest score in the match, when she opened the batting in the victory over the Netherlands in 1998.
 In the 1993 Women's Cricket World Cup, Frost made Denmark's highest individual score of 37.

 In Denmark, she played domestic cricket for Glostrup Cricket Club.